Dudam-Neeraj-Dattu/my-lovecppdsa-journey/docs/02-frontend_development/021-initial-setup.md

 When I started building the frontend for LoveCppDSA, I drew on my experience from simpler projects, but I knew that a more complex, authentication-driven application would require a robust architecture.
 Choosing the Single-Page Application (SPA) model was fundamental.
 Unlike traditional multi-page apps that reload the entire page for every interaction, an SPA loads a single HTML shell and dynamically updates its content, giving users a fast, seamless experience—much like a desktop app.

-To achieve this, I relied on two core libraries:
+To achieve this, I relied on two core libraries: `react-router-dom` and `axios`

 ---